 And the priest kind of doubted that this thing could be washed off.
 They [the priests] tried to scrub it, and done everything else try to get it off.
 Never took anything off of it.
 It’s still there.
 (155)

-In the end we just appreciate the fact that we can sit in our canoe in the same spot that an Ojibwe shaman sat or stood in as he dipped his fingers in the powdered hematite/fish oil mixture and reached out to the rock face intent on drawing specific images taken from his culture’s mythological image bank.
+In the end, we just appreciate the fact that we can sit in our canoe in the same spot that an Ojibwe shaman sat or stood in as he dipped his fingers in the powdered hematite/fish oil mixture and reached out to the rock face intent on drawing specific images taken from his culture’s mythological image bank.

 Farther east, I had no success in finding “an astonishing serpent” referred to in Harmon’s Journal, presumed to be in the vicinity of Grondines Point.
 In ’59 I flew over the area, a complex labyrinth of small islands and shoals, all seeming to shelve gently into the water.

 As for us, we were headed west!
-As we paddled down the Inlet away from the pictographs our thoughts turned to something more mundane – fish and chips at the “World Famous” stand/restaurant in Killarney!
+As we paddled down the Inlet away from the pictographs, our thoughts turned to something more mundane – fish and chips at the “World Famous” stand/restaurant in Killarney!
 Now we were motivated to finish off our canoe trip and drive into town, a few kilometers from the Chikanishing Road parking lot.

-Blue skies and almost-ripple free water provided ideal paddling conditions.
+Blue skies and almost-ripple-free water provided ideal paddling conditions.
 We did note a good campsite or two on our left (the P.E.I. side) as we got closer to the mouth of the Chikanishing River.

-As we approached, a party of five or six canoes were heading out in the Bay; we caught the first two as they waited for the others.
+As we approached, a party of five or six canoes was heading out in the Bay; we caught the first two as they waited for the others.
 It was a Thursday; they would have more fabulous weather right through the weekend as they did their island hopping among the Foxes and the Hawks.

 Immediately across the street from the restaurant is an empty corner lot.
-Just as we pulled into the parking lot the rhythmic beats of the powwow drums started.
+Just as we pulled into the parking lot, the rhythmic beats of the powwow drums started.
 Gathered there were members of the Wikwemikong First Nation of Manitoulin Island and their guests for a festival.
 (The Grondine Reserve north of Philip Edward Island is part of the greater Wikwemikong First Nation community.)

 Speeches by Members of Parliament and elders were followed by a circle dance, some of which I captured on video below.

-Six hours after leaving Killarney we were on the shores of Lake Ontario – beautiful in itself and in its own way – but also a world away from the beauty of Killarney and the isolated north shore of Georgian Bay.
+Six hours after leaving Killarney, we were on the shores of Lake Ontario – beautiful in itself and in its own way – but also a world away from the beauty of Killarney and the isolated north shore of Georgian Bay.

 Kevin Callan has a chapter on Philip Edward island loop in a couple of his books.
 I found it in his Top Fifty Canoe Routes of Ontario.
 It is also in A Paddler’s Guide to Killarney and the French River.
-It has less detailed info than the Stone chapter but does provide the usual Callan drama and humour to entertain the reader.
+It has much less detailed info than the Stone chapter but does provide the usual Callan drama and humour to entertain the reader.
 It’s worth checking out to see what he emphasizes in his account.

 Killarney Outfitters has a useful webpage that will probably answer any question you might have about the logistics of a canoe or kayak trip in the waters of northern Georgian Bay.
 See here for their trip planning advice.

 A copy of Conway’s Discovering Rock Art can be had from the author himself.
 See here for the web page.
-It can also be found at Amazon.
+It can also be found on Amazon.
 It provides essential cultural context for not just the Collins Inlet pictograph site but for a dozen in all, ranging from the Peterborough petroglyphs in eastern Ontario to the Artery Lake site on the Ontario-Manitoba border in Woodlands Caribou Provincial Park.

-The Future Status of Philip Edward Island:
+The Future Status of Philip Edward island

-A Toronto Star article from September 10, 2015 provides some basic information about the planned change in land ownership: Access To Pristine Land At Stake In First Nations Deal.
+A Toronto Star article from September 10, 2015, provides some basic information about the planned change in land ownership: Access To Pristine Land At Stake In First Nations Deal.

 A post last August in the Canadian Canoe Routes forum alerted readers to the potential change in the status of Philip Edward Island.
-Depending how things unfold, it may become a part of the Wikwemikong First Nation and what that would mean to its accessibility to the paddling community is unclear.
-Click on the blue link below to read some informed and passionate responses from fellow paddlers to the land claims issue – Important Message about Philip Edward Island & areaL
+Depending on how things unfold, it may become a part of the Wikwemikong First Nation and what that would mean to its accessibility to the paddling community is unclear.
+Click on the blue link below to read some informed and passionate responses from fellow paddlers to the land claims issue – Important Message about Philip Edward Island & Area